redpesk-common/afb-libpython/docs/available-functions.md

 | `callback` | `Callable`  | See below                                                 |
 | `timeout`  | `int`       | Time in seconds after which execution flow is stopped     |
 | `userdata` | `Any`       | Optional; any data the user wants to pass to the callback |

+The timeout should be >=0, 0 meaning the callback never times out.

 #### `jobenter`'s callback